How to cycle a new freshwater aquarium

 What the nitrogen cycle actually is

-Fish waste, uneaten food, and decaying plant matter release ammonia (NH₃/NH₄⁺), which is acutely toxic.
-In a healthy tank, two bacterial groups handle it:
+Fish waste, uneaten food, and decaying plant matter release ammonia, which is toxic to fish.
+In a healthy tank, two kinds of bacteria1 handle it:

-1. Nitrosomonas consume ammonia and produce nitrite (NO₂⁻) — also toxic to fish.
+1. The first kind eats ammonia and turns it into nitrite — also toxic to fish.

-2. Nitrobacter / Nitrospira consume nitrite and produce nitrate (NO₃⁻), which is far less toxic and is removed by water changes or absorbed by live plants.
+2. The second kind eats the nitrite and turns it into nitrate, which is much less toxic.
+Nitrate gets removed by water changes or absorbed by live plants.

-These bacteria live primarily in your filter media — sponges, ceramic rings, biological wheels — not in the water column.
-That matters: you cannot “sterilize” a tank by replacing all the water and expect the cycle to survive.
-If the filter media dies (rinsed in tap water with chlorine, run dry too long), the cycle dies with it.
+Both kinds of bacteria live mostly in your filter — in the sponges, ceramic rings, or bio wheels — not floating in the water.
+That matters: you can't “sterilize” a tank by replacing all the water and still keep the cycle.
+If the filter media dies (rinsed in tap water with chlorine, or run dry too long during a power outage), the cycle dies with it — and the resulting new-tank-syndrome diagnostic is the quickest way to tell whether you're looking at a true re-cycle or a one-off spike.
+If you're mid-cycle and nitrite is the parameter alarming, the nitrite-spike diagnostic walks you through the fish-in-danger thresholds and chloride-block rescue math.

 The fishless cycle method, step by step

-1. Set up the tank fully — substrate, filter, heater, water dechlorinated.
+1. Set up the tank fully — substrate, filter, heater, water dechlorinated (see the dechlorinator dosage calculator for product-specific ratios — Seachem Prime, API Tap Water Conditioner, etc.).
 Bring it to operating temperature (76–78°F for most beginner setups).
 Filter running 24/7.
 No fish.

 2. Buy pure ammonia.Hardware-store unscented ammonia works (no surfactants, no perfumes — read the label).
 Aquarium-specific products like Dr. Tim's Ammonium Chloride are calibrated for hobbyist dosing and worth the small premium.